 Karna was keen to acquire the Brahmastra mantra from the great teacher Parshuram.
 However, he knew that Parshuram gave instructions to Brahmins (the priestly tribe) only (call it elitism in education system).
 So he disguised as a Brahmin and beseeched Parshuram to accept him as a disciple.
 Parshuram accepted him as such and started giving him instructions.

-One day when Parshuram was resting in Karnas lap, it so happened that a bee stung Karna on the lower portion of his thigh (It was Lord Indra who did that by taking the form of a bee).
+One day when Parshuram was resting in Karnas lap, it so happened that a bee stung Karna on the lower part of his thigh (It was Lord Indra who did that by taking the form of a bee).
 It was very painful and he started bleeding.
 However, fearing that if he moved his legs, he would awaken Parshuram, he did not move at all and continued to suffer.
 When Parshuram woke up, he saw Karna bleeding.

 He cursed him immediately as he believed that a Brahmin cannot suffer so much physical pain.
 Only a kshatriya (the warrior tribe) can endure so much discomfort.
 Karna was obliged to disclose his identity.
 Parshuram was greatly annoyed because he was a sworn enemy of Kshatriyas.
 He therefore cursed Karna that as he had learnt through deceit, he shall forget the skill which Parshuram had taught him at the crucial juncture.